NOR - 2019 Windjammer Notice of Race

-Venice Sailing Squadron will hosting, in conjunction with Venice Yacht Club and the Sarasota Sailing Squadron the eighth edition of the Windjammer regatta on January 26 and 27.
+Venice Sailing Squadron in conjunction with Venice Yacht Club are hosting the tenth annual edition of the Windjammer regatta on January 26 and 27.
 The regatta consists of two races, one on Saturday from Sarasota Big Pass and then back to Big Pass on Sunday.
 We expect somewhere around 20 boats to compete but hope for more.
 The fleet will be in Venice on Saturday night but will not be together on Friday or Sunday nights.
-There will be festivities at VYC on Saturday and SSS on Thursday, February 2 for the awarding of prizes.
+There will be festivities at VYC

 The Saturday race is scheduled to start from Big Pass at 1200 on Saturday and from Venice at 1100 on Sunday, but postponements may occur because of sailing conditions (waiting for wind, for example).